ajvelo/SwagShop/README.md

 # SwagShop-Api
 Contains all the APIs for the swag shop.
-Built using Node and Mongo.
+Built using NodeJS and MongoDB.

 ## List of APIs